SimonCoulombe/blog_bak/content/post/2018-05-07-rstudio_server.md

 At this point, we have a running RStudio server accessible at http://your_external_ip:3838 and  a Shiny server accessible at http://your_external_ip:8787.
 We will want that IP to be static and linked to a domain name and we will both servers to be password protected.

-== Static external IP
+## Static external IP

-Static external addresses are free as long as the machine they are linked to is powered on.
-Since we are using a free VM, we will leave it always on.
-Following the instructiosn from this [dataquest blog post](https://www.dataquest.io/blog/setting-up-a-free-data-science-environment-on-google-cloud/),    we go back to the
+Our VM IP address can change every time we restart it.
+This means we can't point any bookmark or domain names to our servers.
+Thankfully, static external addresses are free as long as the machine they are linked to is powered on.
+We will leave it always on since we are using the free machine anyway.

-To change our instance's IP address to a static one, we navigate to the google cloud console (https://console.cloud.google.com), then click on the three horizontal bars at the top-left of the page to show the "products and services" menu on the left.
+Following the instructiosn from this [dataquest blog post](https://www.dataquest.io/blog/setting-up-a-free-data-science-environment-on-google-cloud/),    we navigate to the google cloud console (https://console.cloud.google.com), then click on the three horizontal bars at the top-left of the page to show the "products and services" menu on the left.
 Then we navigate to Networking > VPC network > External IP addresses.
 Or jump to [this URL](https://console.cloud.google.com/networking/addresses).

-== Pointing a domain name to our VM using "A Record"
+## Pointing a domain name to our VM using "A Record"

-This is not supposed to be hard, but this took me a while to figure out because I asked Netfirms's technical support to help me.
+This is not supposed to be hard, but this took me a while to figure out because I made the mistake to ask Netfirms's technical support to help me.
 They wasted 90 minutes trying to set up a "CName" and "subdomain" linking to my VM.
-After some googling, I learned that I simply had to add a "A record" linking to my vm's external machine IP address.
-I named the record "shiny".
+After some googling, I learned that Iwhat I needed was an "A record" linking to my vm's external machine IP address.
+I named the record "shiny" for the rest of this example.

-At this point, shiny.simoncoulombe.com:8787 links to my rstudio server and shiny.simoncoulombe.com:3838 links to my shiny server.
+At this point, shiny.mydomain.com:8787 links to my rstudio server and shiny.mydomain.com:3838 links to my shiny server.

-== Securing the servers by hiding them behind nginx
+## Securing the Shiny server by hiding them behind nginx authentification

 This is all great, but one of my shiny dashboards need to be kept away from the public eye.
 This is where nginx, a web server, comes in.
 The code below is based on the [Add Authentication to Shiny Server with Nginx blog post by Kris Eberwein](https://www.r-bloggers.com/add-authentication-to-shiny-server-with-nginx/)  and the Rstudio pages about [running rstudio server with a proxy](https://support.rstudio.com/hc/en-us/articles/200552326-Running-RStudio-Server-with-a-Proxy) and  [running shiny server with a proxy](https://support.rstudio.com/hc/en-us/articles/213733868-Running-Shiny-Server-with-a-Proxy).